-How does the solar wall-integrated ventilator differ?
+How does the solar wall-integrated ventilator work?

 Sojol's wall ventilator is designed to allow solar ventilation to be applied to facades of buildings, such as apartments or office blocks.
 It provides heating and cooling to the interior of the building without any ducting system.
-It seamlessly integrates into a wall cavity and has been developed to accommodate some variations in the width of any given cavity.
+It seamlessly integrates into a wall cavity and has been developed to accommodate variations in the width of any given cavity.

 At only one meter wide it has little impact on natural lighting, yet significantly increases the solar heating and cooling potential from the solar facing surfaces.